GEO-Protocol/GEO-network-client/README.md

 <br/>
 <br/>

-# How to join the test net
+# How to join the Test.Net
 todo: provide instructions
 <br/>
 <br/>